nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :exclamation: | Indication that the following text is important.

 ### Command Format
+Commands are text that you can enter into TAB's command box to tell TAB which operation you would like to perform.
 Commands in TAB have several components and follow a general format as follows:<br/>

 ```COMMAND_WORD PREAMBLE PARAMETER_PREFIX/PARAMETER_VALUE…​```